Shmerrick/ProjectWAR/README.md

 Commands of interest :
 .campaign status (gives you the status of the T4 region).
-.campaign lockpairing <#> <#> (locks the current pairing. # - [1 Order, 2 Dest], # - [0 - no reward, 1 - reward])
+.campaign setvictorypoints <#> <#> (Number of victory points, and the realm to assign) .campaign lockpairing <#> <#> (locks the current pairing. # - [1 Order, 2 Dest], # - [0 - no reward, 1 - reward])
 .campaign advancepairing <#> <#> (moves the pairing # - [1 Order, 2 Dest], # - tier (1 or 4))
 .campaign UpdateRegionCaptureStatus (forces a refresh of the progression [ie the client's map]) .campaign SetRegionCaptureStatus <#> <#> (this one is complex # - forces the region progression to change to the first parameter.
 The first parameter is a list of 9 digits, the first three representing Dwarf, the next three Empire and the final three Elf.
 Within each of these pairings is the region, eg <BC><TM><KV> where 1 is lock to Order, 2 is lock to Dest, 0 is unlocked.
 So 111111110 is lock all to order except Caledor. # - Open and make active the region Id defined by the number).
 An example is .campaign SetRegionCaptureStatus 111111110 7

+Note : Lockpairing and Advancepairing are only two steps in the 'flip' process.
+They should only be used by developers (ie dont use them in Production).
+For testing, it is better to use .campaign setvictorypoints <#> <#>, as this emulates holding BOs/keep takes equivalent to the number of VP.

 If it all goes haywire, reset by .campaign SetRegionCaptureStatus 102102102 2  -- this will reset you to Praag.